VAMDC/Standards/doc/source/dataModel/vamdcxsams/speciesParticles.rst

 	*	electron
 	*	muon
 	*	positron
+	*	neutron
+	*	alpha
+	*	cosmic

+	Name *cosmic* may be used for collisions with cosmic ray particles, where the nature of a particle is not important, but what matters is it's energy.

 	Other particle names may be added in future versions, based on schema users requests.